MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/secure.md

 - **Organize resources and access controls.** Use distinct workspaces to organize and manage AI artifacts like datasets, models, and experiments.
 Workspaces centralize resource management and simplify access control.
 For example, use [projects](/azure/ai-studio/concepts/ai-resources#organize-work-in-projects-for-customization) within Studio to manage resources and permissions efficiently.
 This approach facilitates collaboration while maintaining security boundaries.

-- **Use Entra ID for authentication.** Eliminate static API keys in favor of Microsoft Entra ID for authentication whenever possible.
+- **Use Microsoft Entra ID for authentication.** Eliminate static API keys in favor of Microsoft Entra ID for authentication whenever possible.
 This step enhances security through centralized identity management and reduces secret management overhead.
 Limit the distribution of API keys.
-Instead, prefer identities in Entra ID over API keys for authentication.
+Instead, prefer identities in Microsoft Entra ID over API keys for authentication.
 Audit the list of individuals with API key access to ensure it's current.
 For more information about authentication guidance, see [Studio](/azure/ai-studio/concepts/rbac-ai-studio), [Azure OpenAI](/azure/ai-services/openai/how-to/managed-identity), [Azure AI services](/azure/ai-services/authentication), [Machine Learning](/azure/machine-learning/how-to-setup-authentication), and [Virtual Machines](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities).

-- **Configure authentication.** Enable [multifactor authentication (MFA)](/entra/identity/authentication/tutorial-enable-azure-mfa) and prefer secondary administrative accounts or just-in-time access with [Privileged Identity Management](/entra/id-governance/privileged-identity-management/pim-configure) (PIM) for sensitive accounts.
+- **Configure authentication.** Enable [multifactor authentication (MFA)](/entra/identity/authentication/tutorial-enable-azure-mfa) and prefer secondary administrative accounts or just-in-time access with [Privileged Identity Management (PIM)](/entra/id-governance/privileged-identity-management/pim-configure) for sensitive accounts.
 Limit control plane access by using services like Azure Bastion as secure entry points into private networks.

 - **Use conditional access policies.** Implement risk-based [conditional access policies](/entra/identity/conditional-access/overview) that respond to unusual sign-in activity or suspicious behavior.
 Use signals like user location, device state, and sign-in behavior to trigger extra verification steps.
 Require MFA for accessing critical AI resources to enhance security.
 Restrict access to AI infrastructure based on geographic locations or trusted IP ranges.
 Ensure that only compliant devices, which are devices that meet security requirements, can access AI resources.

 - **Configure least privilege access.** Configure least privilege access by implementing role-based access control (RBAC) to provide minimal access to data and services.
 Assign roles to users and groups based on their responsibilities.
-Use Azure RBAC to fine tune access control for specific resources such as virtual machines and storage accounts.
+Use Azure RBAC to fine-tune access control for specific resources such as virtual machines and storage accounts.
 Ensure users have only the minimum level of access required to perform their tasks.
 Regularly review and adjust permissions to prevent privilege creep.
 For example:

   - *Data scientists* should have read and write access to data storage, permission to run training jobs, and access to model training environments.

   - *AI developers* should have access to development environments, deployment permissions, and the ability to modify AI applications.

   - *IT administrators* should have full access to manage infrastructure, network configurations, and security policies.

-- **Secure Azure service-to-service interactions.** Use [Managed Identities](/entra/identity/managed-identities-azure-resources/overview) to allow Azure services to authenticate to each other without managing credentials.
+- **Secure Azure service-to-service interactions.** Use [managed identities](/entra/identity/managed-identities-azure-resources/overview) so that Azure services can authenticate to each other without managing credentials.

-- **Secure external access to AI model endpoints.** Require clients to authenticate by using Entra ID when they access AI model endpoints.
+- **Secure external access to AI model endpoints.** Require clients to authenticate by using Microsoft Entra ID when they access AI model endpoints.
 Consider using Azure API Management as an AI gateway in front of AI model endpoints to enforce access policies, control usage, and provide monitoring capabilities.

 ## Maintain AI security controls